hazbo/kubernetes-overview/README.md

 stick to that, by means of creating new pods if one were to go down, or to bring a pod down if at anytime there are too many running.
 I'll get onto that shortly.

-First though, let's create a single Pod.
+First though, let's create a single pod.
 We'll do this by use of a JSON document.
 You may also use YAML if you prefer that.

 `hello-pod.json`